Thinkersbluff/CR6CommunityMarlin/README.md

 Please find official releases of the upstream Community Firmware in the [Releases section](https://github.com/CR6Community/Marlin/releases).

-*Support for the BTT SKR board is available[here ](https://damsteen.nl/blog/2020/11/25/how-to-btt-skr-cr6-installation).*
+*Support for the BTT SKR board is available [here](https://damsteen.nl/blog/2020/11/25/how-to-btt-skr-cr6-installation).*
 Acquiring the board may, however, be problematic, now that it is out of production.

 ### Development and compile-it-yourself